 A NEW MISSION - A SECOND CAREER......
 Because of the extreme success of that San Diego program, and because of his success in the stock market, Dr. V told his W&M chairman back in Williamsburg that he was leaving teaching at the undergraduate level to work with high schoolers and their teachers. .....He felt his goals could be met by warping even younger minds, and investing them with the notion of looking at the normal rather than the abnormal, the sick. ..So-, in recent years, Dr V has been actively guiding students - young and old - with their science projects. ..He has long felt that it is a shame that all over the world the same projects are done year after year. ..There are so many new and important projects that can be done. ..
 For participating high school teachers and students, it is fundamental that ideas for NEW projects be available. ..For this reason Dr. V instituted his web-site, www.science-projects.com, for young scientists around the world, and especially for those who want to work together with other students - just the way professional scientists do. ..The web-site consists mostly of projects that have never been done before. ..As an indicator of success of that site, fifteen high schoolers and teachers in the past nine years have had their work accepted for presentation at the annual international meetings of the American Society for Microbiology for years 1998 (Atlanta), 1999 (Chicago), 2000 (Los Angeles), 2001 (Orlando), 2003 (Washington DC), 2004 (New Orleans), 2005 (Atlanta), 2006 (Orlando), 2007 (Toronto) and 2008 (Boston). ..Out of 43,000 applicants (over that span of time), of whom most were from professional labs, these students were accepted as presenters, and also three-times chosen as one of 80 to be highlighted in the international press room. ..These were not science fairs, but rather the real things - science meetings that included work from Nobel labs. ..These kids were the only high schoolers presenting. .....Six high schoolers presented their work at a meeting in Washington DC on an extension of the lac-operon theory to encompass the complete picture of the control of lactase activity on both the genetic and enzyme levels. .....The students were from London, Eng., Pennsylvania, New York, Texas and Virginia. .....They developed this into a tool to quantitatively measure how "ill" a bacterium became when subjected to various outside stresses. .....This work is continuing. .....Recently, groups of high schoolers and retirees worked together to invent a type of additive that when added to paints and varnishes produced a surface that was rapidly self-sterilizing, and remained self-sterilizing as long as the coating hadn't worn away. .....This is now being developed commercially.
 In 2008, their presentation deals with how potable water can be rapidly produced in disaster areas such as was needed after the 2004 tsunami in Indonesia.

-Since retiring, he has taught intro chem lab and biochemistry lecture/lab at Chowan University in Murfreesboro NC,, Intro biology lab and microbiology lab at Thomas Nelson Community College in Hampton VA, and currently microbiology lecture/lab for nurses at Paul D. Camp Community College in Suffolk, VA.
-He is currently teaching an introductory biology lecture/lab and Chem 1 at Paul D. Camp Community College in Franklin/Suffolk/Smithfield VA.
+Since retiring, he has taught intro chem lab and biochemistry lecture/lab at Chowan University in Murfreesboro NC, microbiology and biology 101 labs at Thomas Nelson Community College, Hampton VA, and chemistry and biology 101-102, and microbiology lecture/lab for nurses at Paul D. Camp Community College in Suffolk and Smithfield, VA.

 FAMILY......
 Dr. V is married, and has two married children from a previous marriage: ..Kevin (1964) is now a civilian computer cartographer with the U.S. Air Force, and Susan (1968) is an architect specializing in revitalizing the centers of small towns in Virginia.
 She has also worked on designing the Woodrow Wilson Presidential Library to be built in Staunton, VA. ..Dr.V is a member of the American Society for Microbiology, and a former Charter Chemist and Founding Member of the Royal Society of Chemistry (London) as well as a Fellow of the American Institute of Chemists, and a life member of the Fulbright Society. ..He was selected as one of America's Outstanding Teachers, and is included in the VIP section of Swathmore's Who's Who for his work on improving typhoid vaccine - a spin-off of his work at the Walter Reed Army Institute of Research.